Bialynicki-Birula theory, Morse-Bott theory, and resolution of singularities for analytic spaces: Functorial properties of blowups of manifolds

 \begin{thm}[Equivariance property of blowups for complex $G$-manifolds] Let $G$ be a Lie group and let $X$ be a complex $G$-manifold.
 If $Z$ is a closed, complex, embedded, $G$-invariant submanifold of $X$, then the blowup $\Bl_Z(X)$ is a complex $G$-manifold and the canonical projection $\pi: \Bl_Z(X) \to X$ is a holomorphic $G$-equivariant map.
 If the action of $G$ on $X$ is proper, then also the action of $G$ on $\Bl_Z(X)$ is proper. \end{thm}

-In the forthcoming Section \ref{subsec:Blowup_complex_linear_subspace_C*-action}, we prove an analogue of Theorem \ref{thm:Equivariance_property_blowups_complex_manifolds} by direct calculation for linear $G$ actions on a complex vector space when $G = S^1$ or $\CC^*$ and the blowup of the vector space along a $G$-invariant complex linear subspace.
+In the forthcoming Lemma \ref{lem:C*_equivariance_blowup_vector_space_along_linear_subspace}, we prove a simple special case of Theorem \ref{thm:Equivariance_property_blowups_complex_manifolds} by direct calculation for linear $G$ actions on a complex vector space when $G = S^1$ or $\CC^*$ and the blowup of the vector space along a $G$-invariant complex linear subspace.
+Before proceeding to the precise statement and proof, we recall some well-known facts from representation theory for Lie groups.